psp-gen -pos <primary sequence file> -neg <control sequence file> [options]

 subsequences that are not (or rarely) found in the control set.
 Once

-we have scored all sites for a given value of w
+we have scored all sites for a given value of w, we scale

 scores to a range that can be set on the command